 What We Would Do

-For a strict-uniform studio, we'd buy exactly what's specified: even if it's not the brand we'd otherwise choose.
+For a strict-uniform studio, we'd buy exactly what's specified, even if it's not the brand we'd otherwise choose.
 For a beginner or first-time dancer, we'd start with Capezio classwear basics from a returnable seller; learning the brand's sizing is part of the first purchase.
 For long-torso, adult, or hard-to-fit bodies, we'd use Motionwear's long-torso leotard or another brand that publishes complete sizing data (girth AND back length, not just bust/waist/hips).
 For a studio team order, we'd prioritize reorderability: a boutique brand that runs out of size 8 in February when your kid grows is a real problem.

 Buyer Walkthrough